 By producing high-quality coffee according to the rules of organic certification, the growers of La Golondrina achieve what many have deemed impossible in the volume- and productivity-focused country of Colombia.
-The Orgánica association behind La Golondrina depends on the charismatic and unflagging leadership of Nelson Melo and Liliana Pabón, and over the past few years, they have helped the organization grow to include more than 130 members despite the loss of a third of its members during the 2009 outbreak of leaf rust that halved Colombia's total coffee production in half.
+The Orgánica association behind La Golondrina depends on the charismatic and unflagging leadership of Nelson Melo and Liliana Pabón, and, over the past few years, they have helped the organization grow to include more than 130 members despite the loss of a third of their members during the 2009 outbreak of leaf rust that cut Colombia's total coffee production in half.

-Varieties: Caturra, Castillo
+Varieties: Castillo and Caturra

 Elevation: 1,500–2,000 meters